jasoncable/i-can-program-too/manuscript/Chapter13.md

 <<[Generic List Example](cs/ch13-01.cs)

 As you can see, values are stored in the order in which they are added.
 Also, you **must** check the `Count` _before_ accessing an list index!

+A> There is one error that a lot of beginners will make.
+When enumerating through a generic list, or any collection, you **must not** modify the the collection.
+You can't `Add()`, `AddRange()`, `Remove()`, `RemoveAt()`, etc.  You _may_ modify the current object, but don't change the collection!
+You will get an exception.
+Also do not change a collection when using the `for` loop.
+Those errors may be more insidious and harder to find.

 ### Jagged `List<T>`